 Jonas Selling, Research engineer

-Jenny Grinberg, Reg physiotherapist, Research assistent
+Jenny Grinberg, Reg physiotherapist, PhD student and research assistent

 Guest professor: Dario Liebermann, University of Tel Aviv, Israel

 Academic exams: Registered physiotherapist 1984, Bachelor in Physiotherapy 1987, PhD in Neurophysiology, Dept of Physiology, Umeå university, 1995.
 Associate professor 2003, Professor 2009.